Kenyan President And Opposition Leaders Do The Most Heart Warming Thing To Unite Kenyans

-Kenyan President, Uhuru Kenyatta issued a very public apology to Kalonzo Musyoka, Raila Odinga, Musalia Mudavadi and Moses Wetangula after leading the National Prayer Breakfast event at Safari Park hotel.
+Kenyan President, Uhuru Kenyatta issued a very public apology to Kalonzo Musyoka, Raila Odinga, Musalia Mudavadi, and Moses Wetangula.
+This is after leading the National Prayer Breakfast event at Safari Park hotel.
 The Kenyan leaders put Kenya ahead of their egos and made peace for the sake of their country.
-This is something we do not see often anywhere in the world and irrespective of whether you are Kenyan or not, there is no denying that this move inspired all.
+This is something we do not see often anywhere in the world.
+And irrespective of whether you are Kenyan or not, there is no denying that this move inspired all.

 Watch The Apology Here

 “We have campaigned against one another.
-We have said nasty things about one another.
-We have hurt one another.
+We also have said nasty things about one another and have hurt one another.
 On my behalf, I ask for your forgiveness and tender my apology.
 Kalonzo Musyoka, Raila Odinga, Musalia Mudavadi and Moses Wetangula,” the Kenyan President stated.

-The President, who was accompanied by First Lady Margaret Kenyatta, emphasised that forgiveness should be viewed as a sign of great strength, not weakness.
+The President, who was accompanied by First Lady Margaret Kenyatta, emphasized that forgiveness should be viewed as a sign of great strength, not weakness.

 “The challenges facing this country are huge: we still have to ensure we give our people adequate healthcare, adequate housing – surely we can’t disagree on that,” the President pointed out.